JvanKatwijk/dab-cmdline/README.md

 It can be considered the GUI-less equivalent to the Qt-DAB program, that was also derived from its predecessors DAB-rpi and sdr-j-DAB programs.

 ===========================================================================
-There is an obvious need - at least one that I have - to experiment with other (forms of) GUI(s) for a fab handling program, using the same mechanism - preferably the same code - to handle the DAB data stream.
+There is an obvious need - at least one that I have - to experiment with other (forms of) GUI(s) for a DAB handling program, using the same mechanism - preferably the same code - to handle the DAB data stream.
 That is why a choice was made to pack the full DAB handling as a library.

-Communication with the library is through some simple calls, while a few callback functions provide the communication back from the library.
+The library provides entries for the functionality through through some simple calls, while a few callback functions provide the communication back from the library.

-As an example of the use of the library, a simple command line based program is given in the directory "example".
-This program, when compiled and linked, for which purpose there is a CMakeLists.txt file - supports the following Command line parameters
+An example of the use of the library is a simple command line based program, the sources of which are given in the directory "example".
+This program, when compiled and linked (a CMakeLists.txt file for use with cmake is available) supports the following Command line parameters:

  -B Band, selects the DAB band (default Band III),